History and Culture of People of African Heritage

 Run by the Department of the Interior.
 The site is currently closed due to the U.S. government shutdown.

-The Kansas African American Museum, formerly the venerable old Calvary Baptist Church was once the cornerstone of Wichita's vibrant black community.
-It was built in 1917 when the congregation's leaders worked nights and weekends -separate and apart f
+The Kansas African American Museum, formerly the venerable Calvary Baptist Church was once the cornerstone of Wichita's vibrant black community.
+It was built in 1917 when the congregation's leaders worked nights and weekends -separate and apart from

 For many years, Muhammad Ali has dreamed of "creating a place to share, teach, and inspire people to be their best and to pursue their dreams."
 In 1997, the Muhammad Ali Center was incorporated in the Commonwealth of Kentucky as a 501(c)3 corporation